C3BI-pasteur-fr/python-course-1/source/From_script_to_project.rst

 When developers write unit test code they can forget some case.
 Thus some branch of code are not tested.
 To help developpers to cover all his code with tests it exists libraries which detect which code is cover by tests and more which code are not.
 So it become easy to add a test to cover this specific part of code.
-In python the package `coverage <http://nedbatchelder.com/code/coverage/>`_ do that and provide report indifferent format notably in html to browse the code and see if it is covered by test or not
+In python the package `coverage <http://nedbatchelder.com/code/coverage/>`_ do that and provide report indifferent format notably in html to browse the code and see if it is covered by test or not.

 .. figure:: _static/figs/coverage_output.png
-   :height: 500px
+   :height: 600px
    :figclass: align-left
    :alt: coverage output